Create-Technology-S4/.github/profile/README.md

 Last sprint we came you with a prototype for the room.
 This week we wanted to make a prototype for the app we had envisioned up until this point.

 From the research I have made, I was able to quickly make a web app (on the left).
-I had a meeting with the rest of the group and we discussed possible designs and features we wanted to add.
+I had a meeting with the rest of the group, and we discussed possible designs and features we wanted to add.
 For the second sprint demo, this MVP was more than enough to get some useful feedback.

 I wanted to address the design of the application as at the time it was absolutely bare bones.
 [Dion](https://dion-portofolio.webflow.io/) gave me a design he had in mind and I merged it with some design elements that I worked on along with [Kaloyan](https://kaloyanyyanev.myportfolio.com/)'s audio knowledge.